This article is about

 Immune System Support

 EAAs contribute significantly to immune function.
 They help regulate the immune response by providing the necessary raw materials for the synthesis of immune-related proteins and antibodies.
+This modulation of the immune system promotes a balanced response, improving overall health and reducing the risk of infections.

 Hormone Production and Regulation